What is the church?

 What can be said to these?

 First, these are system arguments, not exegetical.
-It’s not at all clear that the church could have had no head until after the resurrection.
-The text cited certainly doesn’t support this idea.
+It’s not at all clear that the church could not have a head until after the resurrection.
+The text cited doesn’t teach this.
 In terms of the ascension, one could believe there was a church in the Old Testament and still grant this reason.

 What is Ryrie’s fourth reason?